Radio Poland: Programmes

-Radio Poland broadcast in six languages: Polish, English, German, Russian, Ukrainian and Belarusian (with various amount of programming, for example English is available 24 hours a day while German 90 minutes a day).
-There is a Hebrew language programming, Kol Polin, which includes a weekly Yiddish-language broadcast called Naye Khvalyes ("New Waves").
+Radio Poland broadcasts in six languages: Polish, English, German, Russian, Ukrainian and Belarusian (with various amount of programming, for example English is available 24 hours a day while German 90 minutes a day).
+Until 2014, there was a Hebrew language programming, Kol Polin, which included a weekly Yiddish-language broadcast called Naye Khvalyes ("New Waves").

 Shortwave transmissions were reduced between 2007 and 2012 and by 2013 PRES was broadcasting two times a day with programmes in Polish, Belarusian and Russian.
-On 27 October 2013 all shortwave transmissions ceased and PRES became an online only entity.
+On 27 October 2013, all shortwave transmissions ceased and PRES became an online only entity.